smithrockmaker/ENGR102/ENGR102Plan.md

 **CAD Learning**

-Day 1 from Kevin.
-This is a quick start to understanding how to work in Fusion 360.
+Day 1 from Kevin: This is a quick start to understanding how to work in Fusion 360.
 Be sure and follow along and create your own version of the design.
 We will be using this elsewhere in the course soon.
 13 min
 [Learn Fusion 360 in 30 Days: Day 1](https://www.youtube.com/watch?v=d3qGQ2utl2A&list=PLrZ2zKOtC_-C4rWfapgngoe9o2-ng8ZBr&index=2)

-Different approach but also gets you many skills in short order.
+Part I from Lars: Different approach but also gets you many skills in short order.
 Be aware that he is using an older version of Fusion 360 so the tools and menus look a little different.
 That is intentional on my part and good practice for you.
 20 min
 [Fusion 360 for Absolute Beginners: Part 1](https://www.youtube.com/watch?v=A5bc9c3S12g&list=PL40d7srwyc_Ow4aaOGXlP2idPGwD7ruKg)

+**CAD Deliverables**

+None for this week.
+Getting everything up and running as well as going through the first lessons will lead to next weeks deliverables.

 **Lab: 3D Print**

 Anatomy of 3D printer.
 Print some simple objects.

+**Lab Deliverables**

+* Worksheets for printer anatomy

+* Demonstrate to instructor (as group) the tasks on the Skills Sheet

+* Submit a question or meaningful observation about printing process from lab

 **Unresolved:**